-- 1. From the Visual C File menu, create a "new project."
-Make it a Win32 Console Application, give it the name "Lab1", and save it in a directory you have read/write permission: c:\eeclasses\ee475 is a good choice. - 2.
+- 1. From the Visual Studio File menu, create a "new project."
+Make it a Win32 Console Project, give it the name "Lab1", and save it in a directory you have read/write permission: c:\eeclasses\ee475 is a good choice. - 2.
 Again from the File menu, create a new text file.
-Use the Save As... menu item to save the file with the name Labl-1.c into the Labl subdirectory that was created for the project in step 1. - 3.
-In the left window pane, select the "FileView" tab and open up the browse selections.
-Do a right-click on the Source Files folder and add the Lab1-1.c file to the project.
+Use the Save As... menu item to save the file with the name Lab1-1.c into the Lab1 subdirectory that was created for the project in step 1. - 3.
+In the "Solution Explorer" pane, look at the Sources and the Headers project folders: if they contain any .cpp files, go ahead and remove them. - 4.
+Select the "Project Properties..." option from the View menu.
+Look through the C/C++ options and make sure that the "Use precompiled headers" option is DISABLED: we are just going to be doing old fashioned C programs. - 5.
+Again in the Solution Explorer pane, do a right-click on the Source Files project folder and add the Lab1-1.c file to the project.
 You are now set to write some C code!